Discord bot for alliance leadership

 Troubleshooting

-Commands aren't showing up in Discord — Slash commands can take up to an hour to appear after the bot first joins your server.
+Slash commands can take up to an hour to appear after the bot first joins your server.
 If they still aren't showing after that, try removing and re-inviting the bot.

-"You don't have permission to use this command" — Most feature commands need to be run in the leadership channel by someone with the leadership role configured during /setup.
-The various /setup_* commands also accept anyone with server Administrator permission, so a server owner can configure a feature even without holding the leadership role.
+Most feature commands need to be run in the leadership channel by someone with the leadership role configured during /setup.
+The /setup hub also accepts anyone with server Administrator permission, so a server owner can configure a feature even without holding the leadership role.

-"This bot hasn't been set up yet" — Run /setup first.
+Run /setup first.
 The bot won't respond to feature commands until core setup is complete.

-"Permission error" when the bot tries to access your sheet — The bot's service account doesn't have access to your sheet.
+The bot's service account doesn't have access to your sheet.
 Go to your sheet's sharing settings and make sure the service account email has been added as an Editor.
-You can find the email address by running /setup and checking Step 6.
+You can find the email address by opening /setup, clicking Core Setup, and checking the Share Your Google Sheet step.

-A button stopped working after a bot restart — Discord buttons lose their connection to the bot when it restarts.
-The bot also automatically strips its buttons after they've gone idle for too long and appends a notice ("⏰ The actions for this have timed out.
+Discord buttons lose their connection to the bot when it restarts.
+The bot also automatically strips its buttons after they've gone idle for too long and appends a notice ("โฐ The actions for this have timed out.
 Use /events (or /train, etc.) to re-initiate.") so you'll see when a draft has gone stale rather than guessing.
-In either case, use the corresponding command to start a fresh flow:

 ButtonUse instead